Alpine-DAV/ascent/src/examples/paraview-vis/README.md

 * Install Ascent
   - `spack install ascent~vtkh^python@3.7.4`
      Make sure you match the python version used by ParaView
+  - If you need ascent built with vtkh you can use `spack install ascent^python@3.7.4`.
+Note that the patch applied earlier select specific version of `vtkh` and `vtkm` that work with latest ascent.
+    Those versions were backported from `ascent/scripts/uberenv/packages/`
+    `vtkh/package.py` and `vtkm/package.py`.
 * Load required modules
   - `spack load conduit;spack load py-numpy;spack load py-mpi4py;spack load paraview`
 * Continue with `4.
 Common installation instructions`